Xombit/motwm-xp/README.md

 ## Advanced Details

 ### Encounter Level (EL) Calculation
-The calculator follows the **Dungeon Master’s Guide** logic for turning creature CRs into a single EL.
+The calculator follows the **Dungeon Master's Guide** logic for turning creature CRs into a single EL.

 - **Identical creatures combine in doublings:** two of the same CR act as **EL +2**; four as **EL +4**; eight as **EL +6**, etc.
 - **Mixed encounters**: groups are combined from highest CR downward; lesser creatures contribute less to the final EL.
+- **Decimal CR support**: Fractional and decimal CRs (e.g., CR 7.5) are fully supported with linear interpolation for precise XP calculations.
+- **Epic levels**: Full support for character levels 1-40 with proper XP progression.
 - **Breakdown toggle**: show the exact steps used to reach the final EL (great for tuning and sanity checks).
 - **Party-size adjustment**: EL is normalized to a 4-PC baseline, then adjusted up/down for your actual party count.